-The different beaches of Cádiz have seaside walks, bars and restaurants that embrace the traditional cuisine of the province.
-For example, eating in Costa Ballena is definitely an option because several bars and restaurants are located near the beach.
+The different beaches of Cadiz have promenades, and therefore bars and restaurants that take into account the gastronomic tradition of the province.
+For example, eating in Costa Ballena is possible thanks to the fact that several bars and restaurants are located near the beach.

-Besides the cuisine, the wine in Jerez is of high interest to tourists and probably one of the most popular in Spain.
-That is why visitors who choose to eat in Jerez don't want to miss out on sampling the best wines.
+Apart from the food, the wine of Jerez is of high tourist interest and probably one of the most popular in Spain.
+That is why those who choose to eat in Jerez do not miss the opportunity to taste its best wines.

-The province of Cádiz presents emblematic places from its coastal area to its highlands.
-For those who opt for a holiday on the Cádiz coast, you can enjoy a stroll through the capital or through some of the most interesting places in the province.
+The province of Cadiz has emblematic places from its coastal area to its area in the mountains.
+For those who opt for a holiday on the coast of Cadiz, you can enjoy a stroll through the capital or some of the points of interest in the province.

-Many travellers come to the“Tacita de Plata”for business trips, and others come for tours; in both cases, it is possible to visit Cádiz in one day.
+Many travelers come to the "Tacita de Plata" for business trips, and others for sightseeing; for both types of travelers it is possible to visit Cadiz in one day.

-The capital is not only popular in summer, but also at any time of the year, as many couples opt for celebrating New Year’s Eve in Cádiz.
+The capital is not only popular in summer, but also at any time of the year, as there are many couples who choose to spend New Year's Eve in Cadiz.

-It is one of the most enchanting villages in Cádiz because it boasts two of the most popular beaches for travellers: Playa de la Barrosa and Playa de Sancti Petri.
+It is one of the most charming villages of Cádiz, thanks to the fact that it has two of the most visited beaches by travellers: Playa de la Barrosa and Playa de Sancti Petri.

-Thanks to the presence of Bahía de Cádiz Natural Park, the town enjoys a landscape of dunes, salt planes and pine trees where you can enjoy a visit adapted to all members of the family.
-With its stunning views of the village, visitors opt to climb along the hill where the Ermita de Santa Ana is located, the patron saint of the town.
+Thanks to the presence of the Parque Natural Bahía de Cádiz, the village enjoys a landscape of dunes, salt marshes and pine trees; visits suitable for all members of the family are organised.
+In order to enjoy the beautiful views of the village, visitors choose to climb the hill where the Ermita de Santa Ana, the patron saint of the village, is located.

-Visitors wishing to immerse more into the culture and the traditions of the town - especially learning more about the local cuisine - it is worth taking a stroll through the Mercado de Abastos, in the heart of the town.
-The Convent of Jesús Nazareno also reflects the cultural identity of the people, highlighted by the white and yellow colours that decorate its Baroque design.
+Travelers who wish to learn more about the culture and the customs of the town, especially to know more about its local gastronomy, it is advisable to take a walk through the Mercado de Abastos, in the center of town.
+The Convent of Jesus Nazareno also reflects part of the cultural identity of the town, standing out for the white and yellow that decorate its baroque design.

-Although Jerez de la Frontera has become a meeting point for golf lovers and for holding conventions, it is a city that has several tourist attractions.
-For this reason, guided tours are organised to the most important heritage sites of Jerez where you can observe the beauty of the Cathedral and sense the spirit of the Arabic Cathedral.
-The Alcázar de Jerez.
+Although Jerez de la Frontera has become a meeting point for golf lovers and for holding conventions, it is a city that has several points of tourist interest.
+For this reason guided tours are organized to show the most important heritage of Jerez, such as the baroque beauty of the Cathedral and the Arab influences of the Alcazar of Jerez .

-Situated on the outskirts of the city area, Jerez Circuit is an attraction for motorcycle racing enthusiasts and besides the classic GP Motorbike GP race, other sporting events are often held.
-Another point of interest for those visiting the town is the Fundación Real Escuela Andaluza del Arte Ecuestre, where fascinating horse and rider shows are prepared.
-The school is prepared for visits so people can learn more about the customs of equestrian discipline.
+Located on the outskirts of the urban area, the Circuito de Jerez is the focal point for motorcycle racing enthusiasts and apart from the classic Moto GP race, other sporting events are often held here.
+Another attraction for visitors to the town is the Fundación Real Escuela Andaluza del Arte Ecuestre, where fascinating exhibitions of horses and their respective riders are prepared.
+The school is prepared for visits and to learn more about the customs of the equestrian discipline.

-For golf lovers who want to play their favourite sport on their trips, Cádiz is an ideal location thanks to the pleasant climate and the selection of several clubs suitable for the most expert golfers, and also for those who want to start practising this fascinating sport.
-These clubs hold golf tournaments, introductory classes and more services that you can enjoy during a holiday or attending conferences and incentive trips.
+For golf lovers who wish to practice their favourite sport on their travels, Cadiz is an ideal location given its pleasant climate and thanks to the existence of several clubs suitable for the most experienced golfers and also for those who wish to get started in this fascinating sport.
+In these clubs there are numerous golf tournaments, beginners classes and more services that can be enjoyed during a holiday or attendance at conferences and incentive trips.

 The most popular club in this area is the Costa Ballena Ocean Golf Club, located very close to the beach.
 The course was designed by the Spanish golfer José María Olazábal, with 27 competition holes and a 9 hole par 3 course.
-The fields are designed with bunkers, holes at sea level, surrounded by lakes and more.
-Such is the high quality, it has been named one of the best clubs in Europe by the Swedish Professional Golfer Association (PGA).
+The courses are designed with bunkers, greens at sea level, lakes and more.
+It is such a good course that it has been named one of the best clubs in Europe by the Swedish Professional Golfer Association (PGA).

-Golf lovers who want to choose Sancti Petri as their destination can enjoy the services of up to two clubs in the area.
+Golf enthusiasts who want to choose Sancti Petri as their destination can enjoy the services of up to two clubs in the area.

-Meanwhile, the Royal Novo Sancti Petri Golf Club is located near Barrosa beach and was designed by Spanish player Severiano Ballesteros.
+Meanwhile, the Royal Novo Sancti Petri Golf Club is close to the Barrosa beach and was designed by Spanish player Severiano Ballesteros.
 Since opening in 1990, its holes have been extended, and there are two 36-hole, par 72 courses today.
-On the course are various difficulties, such as water obstacles, bunkers and vegetation common in the Cádiz region, such as pine trees and cork oak trees.
+The course has various difficulties, such as water obstacles, bunkers and vegetation typical in the Cadiz region, such as pine and cork oak trees.

-Meanwhile, the Sancti Petri Hills Golfclub, designed by golfer Manuel Piñero, is also close to the coastal area.
+The Sancti Petri Hills Golf, designed by golfer Manuel Piñero, is also close to the coastal area.
 This club is open every day of the week, so that sports lovers and other types of visitors can stroll through its facilities.
 There is a driving range, putting and chipping greens, and other services suitable for enjoying this sport as a family.